holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 By default, the Circle Members of a Circle include all Partners filling its Circle Lead Role, as well as each Partner serving as Role Lead for a Role within the Circle.
 If a Role has multiple Role Leads, a Circle may adopt a Policy to limit how many of them represent that Role as Circle Members in its Governance Process.

-#### 1.5.1 Rep Links
+#### 1.5.1 Circle Reps

-Any Circle Member of a Circle may call for the selection of a ***"Rep Link"*** to help represent that Circle within the Governance Process of any broader Circle containing it.
-The selected Rep Link fills the Rep Link Role within the Circle, with the definition given in Appendix A.
+Any Circle Member of a Circle may call for the selection of a ***"Circle Rep"*** to help represent that Circle within the Governance Process of any broader Circle containing it.
+The selected Circle Rep fills the Circle Rep Role within the Circle, with the definition given in Appendix A.

-The Rep Link automatically becomes a Circle Member of any broader Circle that holds the Role that Circle breaks down, with the authority to represent that Role just like a Role Lead.
-A broader Circle may limit or prevent its Roles from including their Rep Links as its Circle Members via a Policy, but only to the extent those Roles have another way to enjoy comparable representation within that Circle.
+The Circle Rep automatically becomes a Circle Member of any broader Circle containing that Circle's outer Role, with the authority to represent that Role just like a Role Lead.
+A broader Circle may limit or prevent its Roles from including their Circle Reps as its Circle Members via a Policy, but only to the extent those Roles have another way to enjoy comparable representation within that Circle.

-By default, selecting a Rep Link happens via the election process and rules defined in Article 3, however a Policy may specify an alternate process.
-The only candidates eligible to serve as a Circle's Rep Link are those Partners filling Roles within the Circle.
-However, anyone serving as a Circle Lead for the Circle may not also serve as its Rep Link.
-No more than one person may serve as a Circle's Rep Link at a time, unless allowed by a Policy of a containing Circle.
+By default, selecting a Circle Rep happens via the election process and rules defined in Article 3, however a Policy may specify an alternate process.
+The only candidates eligible to serve as a Circle's Circle Rep are those Partners filling Roles within the Circle.
+However, anyone serving as a Circle Lead for the Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless allowed by a Policy of a containing Circle.

-A Circle may add Accountabilities or Domains to its own Rep Link Role, as well as amend or remove those additions.
-However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Rep Link Role by this Constitution, nor remove the Role.
+A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
+However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Circle Rep Role by this Constitution, nor remove the Role.

 ### 1.6 Facilitator and Secretary